-Vegas is the Ultimate Party Destination, and what better way to experience the Stips clubs than with a Limo Party bus, with free Booze on board and a VIP Host to get you into the best clubs on the Strip.
-Rockstar have been running these club tours for years and offer up a really good experience.
+Vegas is the Ultimate Party Destination, and what better way to experience the Stips clubs than with a Limo Party bus, with free Booze onboard and a VIP Host to get you into the best clubs on the Strip.
+Rockstar have been running these club tours for years and offers up a really good experience.

 Rock Star Pool Party Tour $ 89.99

 Like the Club Tour only for pool Parties.
 If it’s pool party season this is a fantastic tour that really gets you a taste for what Vegas Pool Parties are all about.
 Again it will be a top party (Liquid or